-University of Utah Substance Use Disorder Treatment Training Certificate Practicum
+University of Utah BSW Practicum

-1. ABOUT THE UNIVERSITY OF UTAH Substance Use Disorder Treatment Training Certificate Practicum
+1. ABOUT THE UNIVERSITY OF UTAH PRACTICUM PROGRAM

-This document sets out the Standards and Procedures for the Substance Use Disorder Treatment Training certificate (SUDTTC) practicum education and applies to students enrolled in the SUDTTC program at the University of Utah.
-For students who are completing a Bachelor of Social Work practicum, please refer to the BSW Practicum Handbook for the BSW program standards and procedures.
-The SUDTTC program is supported in and by the BSW Social Work Practicum Office and there will be some crossover regarding policy, process, practice, ethics and values.
-The standards outlined in this handbook are linked to students' abilities to become effective substance use disorder treatment professionals and are provided so that students, field instructors, and practicum faculty are clear about expectations and procedures to address performance concerns and expectations in practicum education.
-The goal of these standards is to facilitate a successful experience for students in our program and our community agency partners.
+This document sets out the Standards and Procedures for social work field education and applies to students enrolled in the College of Social Work at the University of Utah.
+Because of the nature of professional social work practice, the College of Social Work has different expectations of students than do non-professional programs.
+The standards are linked to students' abilities to become effective social work professionals and are provided so that students, Field Instructors and practicum faculty are clear about expectations and procedures to address performance concerns and expectations in field education.
+The ultimate goal of these standards are to facilitate a successful experience for students in our program and our community agency partners.